hdtodd/DNT/README.md

 1. "Togl" toggles the display window between full screen and reduced size.
 1. "Quit" exits the program.
 (CNTL-C in the controlling terminal window also works)

-The data panel lists the location ("familiar name" -- see configuration section below) or thermometer identifier, temperature (Celsius or Fahrenheit), % relative humidity, and warning flags for each individual thermometer seen.
+The data panel lists the location ("familiar name" -- see configuration section below) or thermometer identifier, temperature, % relative humidity, and warning flags for each individual thermometer seen.
+By default, temperature is reported in Fahrenheit: to have the temperature reported in Celsius, invoke with `DNT -C`.

 The thermometer identifier is a concatenation of "model"/"channel"/"id" as reported by `rtl_433` and looks something like "Acurite-Tower/A/11524".
 Unless you've configured `DNT` to associate the thermometer identifier with a "familiar name" or "location", the data display will list devices in the order in which they were observed by `rtl_433` beginning when `DNT` first started seeing MQTT events.